Courses for beginners

 How can I become a kennel hand?

-To become a kennel hand in Sydney, you may want to consider completing the Certificate II in Animal Care.
+To become a kennel hand in Sydney, you may want to consider completing the Certificate III in Animal Care Services.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Sydney?

-You can train to become a kennel hand by completing a qualification with Taronga Training Institute or National Training Masters.
+You can train to become a kennel hand by completing a qualification with Animals on Course or National Skills Training Institute.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?